Madame-Aehm/CAB-Project-1-Spikes/spike1/notes.md

 - As explained on the LMS - the Internet is an **INTER**connected **NET** of computers. **Servers** hold information, and **client** computers (ie. private computers like ours) can make requests to a server for documents that are then displayed in a browser:
   ![request.png](request.png)

+  ## HTML

-- HTML = **Hyper Text Markup Language**.
+- HTML = **Hyper Text Markup Language**

 - In a new index.html file, use **!** shortcut to boilerplate.
 It is best practise for the **landing page** of your application to be called "index".
 This tells the browser where to start.
+The index.html should also always be in the root folder of your project.

 - **&lt;head&gt;** tag holds: